 To configure your links for this, you have two pathways to support, whether or not you have a website.
 If you do not have a website, we recommend that you use deepviews (as shown in the image above).
 It’s quite easy to add a deepview for your link.
 While creating your quick link, simply add an additional key of$ios_deepviewin your Deep Link Data, with the value of the deepview template you’d like to use.
 If you haven’t created any templates, you can use the value of branch_default:

-In the case you do have your own website, you should not use deepviews, and instead use Journeys on your website.
-Branch Journeys allows you deploy a deep linking smart app banner to your site within minutes, with a single line of code and some dashboard manipulation.
+In the case you do have your own website, you should not use deepviews, and should instead use Journeys on your website.
+Branch Journeys allows you to deploy a deep linking smart app banner to your site within minutes, with a single line of code and some dashboard manipulation.
 Add the web SDK to your site and configure Journeys to display for all iOS users.
-Then, simply configure your Branch qiuck link to redirect iOS to your mobile website as shown below, with the example site “mywebsite.com/instagram.”
+Then, simply configure your Branch quick link to redirect iOS to your mobile website as shown below, with the example site “mywebsite.com/instagram.”

 When a user clicks that link, your website will load and Journeys will automatically display a banner to deep link straight into your app, or safely fall back to the App Store.

 A Growth Tactic for Using Profile Links